percona/percona-server/doc/source/upgrading_guide.rst

 and remove the installed packages with their dependencies: ::

-  $ sudo apt-get autoremove percona-server-server-5.6 percona-server-client-5.6
+  $ sudo apt-get autoremove percona-server percona-client

 Once removed, proceed to do the modifications needed in your configuration file, as explained at the beginning of this guide.